fazrilarief/baca-buku/README.md

 # Baca Buku

-Simple web app for documenting books that have been read and unread.
+Simple web app for documenting books that have been read and unread [Baca Buku](https://fazrilarief.github.io/baca-buku/).

 ![](Screenshot/preview.png)